wentingzz/csc495/proj3/README.md

 2. The deck is then placed face down on the table
 3. One card each is dealt face up directly next to the deck in each North East West South (NEWS) position
 4. This creates 8 playable position on the field, the NEWS positions, and the empty corner positions.
-5. On a playerís turn a player draws a card from the center deck.
+5. On a player‚Äôs turn a player draws a card from the center deck.
 6. They can then play a card from their hand on top of a face up card, provided that the card is one value below and the opposite color suit.
    -> For example, a 4 of spades or 4 of clubs can be played on top of a 5 of hearts or a 5 of diamonds.
 7. A king can only be played on one of the four empty corner spaces, and no other cards can be played on to a corner position